Creating optimal print layout/design strategy

 A mockup of a magazine called "Typology" which is all about typography that has a watercolored illustration of a hand and a large pencil on the front cover.

-The project was introduced as a design exercise to strengthen fundamentals in grid systems, typography, and paragraph styling.
+The Booklet was introduced as a design exercise to strengthen fundamentals in grid systems, typography, and paragraph styling.
 The brief required working within strict parameters: a 24-page maximum, use of black and white photography only, and consistent, professional typographic treatment.
-The goal was to test adaptability within constraints and ensure that content was both visually engaging and easy to read.

 Challenge